-Our work is oriented around four research challenges:
+Our work is oriented around three research challenges:

 - Bodies, things, capital – explores the relationships between migration and other forms of mobility and types of being such as the movement of goods, data and non-human species.

-- Bordering, control, struggle – seeks to understand people’s different abilities to move as well as the conflicts and struggles that are shaped by everyday constraints on their movements and presence.
+- Bordering, control, justice – seeks to understand people’s different abilities to move as well as the conflicts and struggles that are shaped by everyday constraints on their movements and presence.

 - Representation, belonging, futures – analyses assumptions in representations of migration, and explores the futures generated by the perspectives of people on the move.

 We promote what we call ‘The Bristol Approach to migration and mobilities’: research that is conceptually driven, critical and constructive.